veusz/veusz/Documents/manual-source/api.rst

 from the filename given the next time the document is opened.
 The linked parameter is optional.

+If useblocks is set, then blank lines or the word 'no' are used to split the data into blocks.
+Dataset names are appended with an underscore and the block number (starting from 1). encoding is the name of the text file encoding. renames is a dict mapping existing to new names after import.

 If prefix and/or suffix are set, then the prefix and suffix are added to each dataset name.
 If set, renames maps imported dataset names to final dataset names after import.